Florence, Italy

 When we asked people living in Florence about club and activities where newcomers can meet others, they responded:

 "Expats in Florence often join clubs and activities such as language exchange groups, cooking classes, and wine tasting events.
 Expats can also meet people by attending local festivals, joining a gym or sports team, or volunteering with a local organization.
-Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Florence," said one expat who made the move to Florence.
+Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Florence," explained one expat living in Florence, Italy.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.